spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/scalable-application-infrastructure.md

 Performing compute-intensive operations with significant amount of data without proper resource management inevitably leads to inefficient computation resource utilization and increases processing time.

-This document describes the methods of improving performance and efficiency of resource utilization by queue processing operation.
+Scalable application infrastructure improves resource utilization performance and efficiency of the queue processing operation.
+The computation resource manager component enables efficient  distribution of resources among parallel processes.

+In the start of processing, each queue contains a different number of messages.
+To process all messages efficiently, the computational resource manager distributes processes among queues according to the number of messages per queue.

 ## Thread pool size

 `THREAD_POOL_SIZE` defines the maximum number of parallel processes for all queues.
 It's default value is `0`, which means that scalable infrastructure is disabled.

-Computational Resource Manager component provides a functionality for computational resource distribution among parallel processes.

-At the beginning of the processing, queues contain a different number of messages.
-To process all messages efficiently, processes are distributed by the computational resource manager among queues according to the number of messages per queue.

 Configuring the right number for `THREAD_POOL_SIZE` affects the resulting scaling behavior and processing efficiency.
 In general, setting `THREAD_POOL_SIZE` to the number of CPU cores plus one is a good starting point.
 However, make sure to consider the characteristics of your set of queues and the `max_children` value of your php-fpm server configuration.